- In Vitro Fertilization (IVF) : The basics

 At NewLife Fertility, we educate our prospective parents to help them make the best, most informed decisions in regard to their treatment.
 If IVF is a part of your fertility plan, your doctor will be ready to discuss whether eSET is the right option for you on your path toward growing your family.

 Traditionally, IVF has involved the transfer of multiple embryos in an attempt to improve success rates.
 The theory was that the more embryos transferred, the more likely an embryo would implant and result in pregnancy.
-Recent research, however, plus improvements in fertility treatments, have shown this is not the case.
+Recent research, however, plus improvements in the fertility treatments, have shown this is not the case.

 Today, with better techniques available to grow and select the best quality embryos, the decision to decrease the number of embryos transferred results in greatly decreasing the risk of multiple births, therefore increasing the chance of a successful pregnancy.